lkuza2/Magic-Conch-App/README.md

 Magic-Conch-App
 ===============

-A fun app that replicates some of the sounds of the Magic Conch in Spongebob
+A fun,simple, Android app that replicates some of the sounds of the Magic
+Conch
+in Spongebob